codegression/Multivariate-Forecasting-of-Sexual-Crimes-in-NSW/README.md

 # Loading data

 The original data acquired from https://www.bocsar.nsw.gov.au/Pages/bocsar_datasets/Datasets-.aspxNSW.
 It contains monthly data on all criminal incidents recorded by police from 1995 to Mar 2020.
-It was processed and cleaned in another notebook.
+It was processed and cleaned in https://github.com/codegression/Predicting-domestic-voilence-in-NSW.
 Now we are going to use the processed file.

 ```python